SAP-samples/cap-cds-hands-on/exercises/07/README.md

       company: { type: cds.String }
 ```

-Observe that the `supplier` element is defined thus:
+Observe that the `supplier` element in `workshop.Products` is defined thus:

 ```yaml
 {